UoB-COMSM0166/2025-group-9/README.md

 Our initial idea was to develop moving platforms for the game and allow players to start and stop them.
 Additionally, a magic door feature, enabling players to swap their positions in the game.
 To represent the idea, we created a prototype video:

- Watch the prototype video

 ### [Watch the prototype video]:
 https://github.com/UoB-COMSM0166/2025-group-9/blob/main/Meetings/Week-3/Fireboy%20and%20Watergirl.mp4

-Building on the previous idea, we developed several concepts to make the gameplay more challenging by introducing cooperative puzzles and new storylines, such as one character rescuing the other before they can reach their doors together.
+Building on the previous idea, we developed several concepts to make the gameplay more challenging by introducing cooperative puzzles and expanding the storyline.
+One key concept involved a scenario where one character must rescue the other before they can reach their doors together.
 To demonstrate this, we created another prototype video:
- Watch the prototype video

 ### [Watch the prototype video]:
 https://github.com/UoB-COMSM0166/2025-group-9/blob/main/Meetings/Week-4/F%26W_compressed.mp4